-Since The Donald is getting rhetorically tough on China, I thought an Asian inspired entree appropriate.
-For the future Bully Of The Free World orange is the new white, especially when he has the coloring of a carrot.
+Since much Trump-branded product is made in foreign countries like China, I thought an Asian inspired entree appropriate.
+For the future Bully Of The Free World orange is the new white, especially when he has the coloring of a slice of American Cheese.

 The main ingredients are cheap to get these days.
 First, chicken is perfect for a tough-talking Cheeto-in-Chief, as it symbolizes his cowardice: getting 5 draft deferments to stay out of the Vietnam War during its apex, even after being a decorated cadet from the New York Military Academy.